framesurge/perseus/README.md

 - ✨ Supports revalidation after time and/or with custom logic (updating rendered pages)
 - ✨ Supports incremental regeneration (build on demand)
 - ✨ Open build matrix (use any rendering strategy with anything else, mostly)
+- ✨ CLI harness that lets you build apps with ease and confidence

 ## How to use